 Visit the Industrial Placement Year webpage to find the placement year-specific UCAS codes.

 Accredited by the Institution of Mechanical Engineers (IMechE) on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

-We are one of only six universities providing undergraduate training for the Armed Forces through the Defence Technical Undergraduate Scheme (DTUS).
+- We are part of the Defence Technical Undergraduate Scheme (DTUS)